-Identity plays an essential role on a more personal level too.
-One example of this is identifying with a ‘lifestyle.’
+Identity also plays an essential role in other ways.
+One example is identifying with a ‘lifestyle.’
 Commercials on TV try to brainwash people, convincing them what great individuals they can be when living a certain lifestyle.

 Basic to having a sense of identity is the need for some idea of self to hold on to.
 In essence this actually is a spiritual desire, because it relates to wanting to know who we are.
 Yet nobody knows who he or she is on a fundamental level.

 So the primitive, subconscious way of giving an ‘answer’ to the question of who we are, is replacing that real ignorance by a fictional identity.
 This ego–identity then becomes the source from which we generate our ‘self–confidence,’ so we can feel secure in who we are.

 But because of its fictional nature, this identity does not have a real foundation, so it is very unstable.
 And people often instinctively use this as a weapon.

 If you pay close attention to how people interact, you’ll see that there is often a ‘dance of self-confidence’ going on.
 One person makes a remark in which he or she portrays the other in a certain (good or bad) way and then the other reacts to that by trying to enhance or reverse that image of them.

 If we have a discussion with someone and that person reacts in an insecure way, we instinctively react to that insecurity by becoming more self–confident.
 However, if that same person would have reacted in a very confident way in that same discussion, our reaction would likely have been different and we might have even started to doubt ourselves.